stellarmesh/stellarmesh/README.md

 :warning: This library is in development.
 Expect breaking changes and bugs, and feel welcome to contribute.

+:warning: Use MOAB version <= 5.3.1.
+Later versions suffer from undocumented transport errors in DAGMC.

 :warning: See [logging](#logging) to enable logging output when using Jupyter.

 Stellarmesh is a Gmsh wrapper and DAGMC geometry creator for fusion neutronics workflows, building on other libraries such as [cad-to-dagmc](https://github.com/fusion-energy/cad_to_dagmc) and [cad-to-openmc](https://github.com/openmsr/CAD_to_OpenMC).
 The goal is to reach feature parity with the [Cubit plugin](https://github.com/svalinn/Cubit-plugin) to enable a fully-featured and open-source workflow.